iMuhammadMustafa/Structor.Net/README.md

 This will be the entry point to the project bootstrapping and holding everything together.
 It contains:

     a.
-Extensions => Where global extension methods are added (ie: IQueryableExtension.cs).
+Globals => Global and AppSettings consts.
     b.
-Globals => Global and AppSettings consts.
+Helpers => Helper classes.
     c.
-Helpers => Helper classes.
-    e.
 Setups => Adding global settings (ie: Testing Settings).
-    f.
+    d.
 CoreServicesCollection => Where services are to be registered.
-    g.
+    e.
 CoreAppCollection => Where App usings and middlewares are to be registered.

 ### Infrastructure
 This will contain shared services across the application.
 It contains:

+    a.
+Extensions => Where global extension methods are added (ie: IQueryableExtension.cs).
     a.
 DatabaseContext => For global context `CoreDbContext` CoreDbContext is created as a partial class so that features could extend it with their own entities without leaving the feature folder.
     b.
 DTOs => Base DTO and Global DTOs that are shared between features. (ie: ResponseDTO)